agronholm/pythonfutures/docs/index.rst

    :meth:`Executor.submit` and :meth:`Executor.map` made after shutdown will raise :exc:`RuntimeError`.

-   If *wait* is `True` then the executor will not return until all the pending futures are done executing and the resources associated with the executor have been freed.
+   If *wait* is `True` then this method will not return until all the pending futures are done executing and the resources associated with the executor have been freed.
+If *wait* is `False` then this method will return immediately and the resources associated with the executor will be freed when all pending futures are done executing.
+Regardless of the value of *wait*, the entire Python program will not exit until all pending futures are done executing.

    You can avoid having to call this method explicitly if you use the `with` statement, which will shutdown the `Executor` (waiting as if `Executor.shutdown` were called with *wait* set to `True`):

 ::